joncrlsn/mypfs/README.md

 1. place executable somewhere in your path
 1. navigate to the directory with files you want to share
 1. run `mypfs`
-1. share URL and random username with person you need to exchange files with.
+1. share URL and generated username with person you need to exchange files with.

 ### safe use
 1. mypfs will work over the internet only if your computer has a public IP address or you have port-forwarding setup on your router.